 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X1D and the D750 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the X1D does not have a direct predecessor.
+Both the X1D and the D750 have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Nikon websites.

 So how do things add up?
 Is the Hasselblad X1D better than the Nikon D750 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.